cfss-fa19/hw01/README.md

 New Jersey | Colorado
 ---------- | --------
-Close to New York City | The center of the country Close to the Atlantic Ocean | Land land to be submerged by rising sea levels ... | Nature is everywhere
+Close to New York City | The center of the country Close to the Atlantic Ocean | Last of NA lands to be submerged by rising sea levels ... | Nature is everywhere
 ... | Land is cheap and spacious, room for kids to play It's *New Jersey* | It's **Colorado**